 “Hard” edition means it comes in a nice case designed by Purplemon on Thingiverse:https://www.thingiverse.com/thing:2841916

 The device is not doing any calculations on it’s own, data is read from the battery, and presented.

 Values and information details:

+Pack Voltage Charge level in % Remaining capacity Internal temperature.
 Charging current.
 (Negative value indicate discharging current)

-Should factory calibration data ever be corrupted, then you can never know if a reported voltage/current (used for capacity calculation !) is correct, and it’s dangerous to fly with such pack.
+Should factory calibration data ever be corrupted, then you can never know if a reported voltage/current (used for capacity calculation !) is correct, and it’s dangerous to fly with such a pack.
 A very clear warning will be displayed.

+There is also a warning for internal resistance deviation.
 There is a “Cell Change” warning, I do not know what can cause it, or what exactly it means – both warnings above are for illustration purposes, I have no packs with such condition.

 Status is expected to be 128(charging) or 192(discharging) , 16608 is a fully charged battery.
 (Thanks to Bob that found that).

 Since firmware 1.5, status understanding is much better, and most data is presented as text.